UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 Latent Space is a term that will come out multiple times during this read, so let's take a moment to explain what it really is.

-In terms of a Stable-Diffusion model, you can thing of this as a canvas that the model uses to draw the image onto.
+In terms of a Stable-Diffusion model, you can think of this as a canvas that the model uses to draw the image onto.
 But it's only a bunch of numbers really, and it's up to the model and the sampler to interpret them accordingly.

 Additionally, this "image" is not a single layer, but muliple of them.
-And then applying conditioning over the current latent space, step after step, the decoded image that is generated from it is going to be more and more similar to the conditioning you set at the beginning.
+And by applying conditioning over the current latent space, step after step, the decoded image that is generated from it, is going to be more and more similar to the conditioning you set at the beginning.

 When you start generating an image from a text prompt only, you initialize the latent space with a bunch of random values.
 The random values are chosen thanks to a seed, allowing repeatability.

+When generating from an image the latentspace is initialized with data from your image after the VAE model has encoded it into latent space.

 ## **Conditioning:**